Photo editor jobs have been around in the publishing industry for decades, and landing the right job can pay quite handsomely.

 As you may soon discover, online photo editing is usually exclusive to the editing part of the job.
 If you do land a work-from-home job, don’t expect to lead a campaign’s photo direction (as with traditional photo editing positions).

-Are Photo Editor Jobs Right for You?
+Final Thoughts: Are Photo Editor Jobs Right for You?

 Of course, like most skill-specific jobs, becoming a photo editor isn’t for everybody.
 You do need to have the eye to spot a perfect photo composition, pick the best photos from a batch, edit the components of an image, and oversee a bunch of small tasks to arrive at an end-product to match the concepts made at the start of every campaign.

 But for those who think photo editing is perfect for them, here’s some good news: the outlook for this job is on the rise for a couple of reasons.

 First, photographers are passionate about their craft, so switching their mental gears to a job that doesn’t require them to go behind the lens isn’t very appealing to most photographers.
 As a result, the percentage of photographers who decide to take the route of a photo editor is very low.

 Second, more and more companies are publishing regular content for their products or services on websites, newsletters, social media, phone apps, and other media.
 Photo editing jobs are no longer exclusive to the print industry, which means you’ll have more opportunities available beyond magazines and newspapers.